PtiCalin/Awesome-Test-Vault/Vault/Notes/Personal Encyclopedia/Science and Technology/Computing and AI/Programming Languages/Python/Getting Started/note_py_script-runner.md

 ---

+---

+## 🌀 Thoughts
+- I keep forgetting that the terminal needs to be “in” the same folder as the script.
+- VS Code makes it surprisingly smooth to run files without any setup.
+- Not sure yet when to use `Ctrl + F5` vs `F5`.
+I just pick one and hope it runs.

 ### 💡 Ideas for Automating

 - Might create a `run.ps1` or `run.bat` file to simplify multi-script workflows
 - Could explore `watchdog` or `entr` to auto-run on file save

----

-## 🌀 Reflection Dump

-- I keep forgetting that the terminal needs to be “in” the same folder as the file.
-That mental model still hasn’t fully set.
-- I like that VS Code just *knows* what to do with Python once the extension is installed.
-- Still unsure if I should always use `Ctrl + F5` or if there’s a reason to debug by default.